An official website of the Government of Ireland. About ireland.ie

 Global Ireland Strategies

-Learn more about the Department of Foreign Affairs' Global Ireland Strategies
+Learn more about the Department of Foreign Affairs and Trade's Global Ireland Strategies

 The Global Ireland Strategy was launched by Government in 2018 with the aim of doubling Ireland’s footprint and impact by 2025.